Emarketer says that $101 billion was spent on mobile ads globally last year.

 Anyways, this effectiveness of App Install Platforms can be costly (somewhere from $3-10 per action).
-In addition to the above, publishers get way less control over traffic efficiency and caliber.
+In addition to the above, mobile marketing specialists get way less control over traffic efficiency and caliber.

 Such advertising tools and platforms abundance make life easier there is no denying.
 On the other hand, it’s easy to find yourself in a tangle trying to figure out how to advertise apps in the best possible way.

 However, Facebook advertising, App Store Search Ads, and in-app advertising stand out among all available options because of their laser focus targeting, potency, and visual appeal.
 Millions of successful campaigns worldwide prove them to be worth trying.

 Check the Guide on how to reduce CPA and CPI for your mobile app here.

 How to Advertise an App on Facebook

 Lots of publishers still opt for Facebook despite the exuberance of mobile advertising platforms.
 It’s hardly surprising as Facebook can boast impressive targeting potential and enormous user base (more than 700 million mobile users every day).